DrBeef/Lambda1VR/README.md

 * Your screen name (for multi-player) can be set in the config.cfg file
 * FPS counter can be enabled in the Video Options menu
 * Weapon recoil is disabled by default.. if you want a more authentic experience it can be enabled with the cvar: vr_weaponrecoil 1
+* If the player height is messed up.
+Try reseting the view by holding the home button for 2 seconds.
+After that go into the main menu and back into the game.
+* After changing files in xash/vale folder, often the device needs to be restarted for the game to use the changed files.

 ## Known Issues